 A technology and business incubator is a business incubator that focuses on businesses that own or have exclusive rights to proprietary technology which makes up the core competency of the business.

 How does TechFW help my company get funding?

 TechFW supports the navigation of funding in two ways.
 Direct and in-direct.
 We connect companies with angel investors (high-net-worth individual investors) directly through our Cowtown Angels program and connections with the Alliance of Texas Angel Networks.
 Our coaches work with clients on the creation of proformas, forecasts, and pitch materials in preparation to apply to investors and non-dilutive funding sources including loans and SBIR grants.
-We work with founders to perfect their presentations and develop their fundraising strategy on an-ongoing basis.
-We also partner with the Tarrant Small Business Development Center (SBDC) to help founders to develop their funding strategy and materials.
+We work with founders to perfect their presentations and develop their fundraising strategy on an ongoing basis.
+We also partner with the Tarrant Small Business Development Center (SBDC) to help founders to develop their funding strategies and materials.